arkime/arkime/capture/plugins/lua/README.md

   - MolochSession.HTTP.MESSAGE_COMPLETE
 * httpCallbackFunctionName = the string name of the lua function to call.
 Function should implement the httpCallbackFunction signature above.
 If there is no data (HEADERS_COMPLETE, MESSAGE_COMPLETE) then the data argument will be nil and can be ignored.
 The method string is passed into the MESSAGE_BEGIN callback on the request side.

+### MolochSession.register_pre_save(preSaveFunctionName)
+Register to receive a callback before saving.
+This function can call the incr_outstanding on the session to pause the save.
+* preSaveFunctionName = the string name of the lua function to call.
+Function should implement the saveCallbackFunction signature above.

+### MolochSession.register_save(saveFunctionName)
+Register to receive a callback as saving.
+This function can NOT call the incr_outstanding on the session to pause the save.
+* saveFunctionName = the string name of the lua function to call.
+Function should implement the saveCallbackFunction signature above.

 ### session:add_string(fieldExpressionOrFieldId, value)
 Add a string value to a session
 * fieldExpressionOrFieldId = the field expression or a fieldId.
-This should not contain dots.
 * value = the string to add
 * returns = true if added, false if already there

 ### session:add_int(fieldexpressionOrFieldId, value)
 Add a integer value to a session
 * fieldExpressionOrFieldId = the field expression or a fieldId.
-This should not contain dots.
 * value = the string to add
 * returns = true if added, false if already there